Pictou County: Politics

 Pictou County is wholly within the federal electoral district of Central Nova.
-The county has been represented federally by Conservative MPs since 1957, with the exceptions of 1993–1997 and currently (since 2015), when Liberal MPs have been in office.
-The seat is currently held by Liberal MP Sean Fraser, who was elected in 2015.
+Since the electoral district was reformed in 2004, only two MPs have held the office.
+Currently, the county is represented federally by the Liberal Party.
+The seat is held by Liberal MP Sean Fraser, who was elected in 2015.

 Pictou County is divided into three provincial electoral districts, namely Pictou Centre, Pictou East and Pictou West.
 All three are currently held by PC MLAs in the Nova Scotia Legislature.